 A high frontal hairline with a degree of temporal recession will suit most men for their whole life, creating a natural-looking, age-appropriate result.

-Often, a more youthful appearance is achieved by making the current hairline fuller rather than lowering it.
+A more youthful appearance is often achieved by making the current hairline fuller rather than lowering it.

 The natural hairline is a feathering zone of sparse, delicate, and irregularly placed hair, increasing in density from the bald forehead to the denser, coarser hair found on top of the head.

-If we look at the outermost hairs on the outside of the hairline, they’re all one haired follicular units and are slightly thinner than the next row of hairs.
+If we look at the outermost hairs of the hairline, they’re all one-haired follicular units and are slightly thinner than the next row of hairs.

-These thin one-haired follicles tend to blend in with thicker ones as we go deeper into the hairline, creating a gradual increase of hair density as we move farther back from the hairline.
+These thin one-haired follicles tend to blend in with thicker ones as we go deeper into the hairline, gradually increasing hair density as we move farther back from the hairline.
 Recreating this subtle and gradual increase in density is critical in achieving a natural-looking hairline.
 Having a thick wall of hair right from the first row of hairs is not natural.